MayCXC/Complexity/README.md

 ### Power Supplies, Breadboard, DuPont Jumper Wires
 #### Reliable
 The power supplies provide a reliable 5v output from a 12v dc power connection, which here is coming from an adapter plugged into the wall.
-Although they protect against short circuits, the two supplies I shorted now read ten volts on a multimeter, rather than the expected five.
+Although they are advertised as protecting against short circuits, the two supplies I shorted now read ten volts on a multimeter, rather than the expected five.
 To avoid this, and to keep up with the constant structural changes to the puzzles, the components were connected with breadboards and dupont wires.
 (The less stripping and soldering, the better.)

 ### RGB LEDs
 #### Reliable
 Soldering jumper wires to these is tricky, but they are very bright and colorful.
 The lights were first embedded into wax candles with hot glue, but they heated up enough to melt the wax through the glue, so they are now hanging freely inside the candles.
-I first tried programming them with the FastLED library I was familiar with, but the vendor Adafruit NeoPixel library worked better with multiple outputs.
+I first tried programming them with the FastLED library I was familiar with, but the vendor Adafruit NeoPixel library worked better for multiple outputs.

 ### Wind Sensor rev C
 #### Unreliable
 This anemometer worked well for detecting when a player blew on them, but while I was between visits every single one of them failed.
-Once again we decided that they were excessive, they are meant to produce accurate wind speed readings, and we just need to know the order they are blown on, not how hard.
+Once again we decided that they were excessive; they are meant to produce accurate wind speed readings, and we just need to know the order that the sensors are blown on, not how hard they are blown on.

 ### Piezo Sensors
 #### Very reliable
-Simple piezo sensors worked perfectly for this use, their analog reading reliably drops to zero when they are blown on.
+Simple piezo sensors worked far better than the wind sensors, their analog reading reliably drops to zero when they are blown on.
 I expected them to also pick up noise in the room, as they are normally used as acoustic sensors, but no amount of clapping and stomping had the same effect as blowing on them.
 Surprisingly, researching this use case online found nothing.
+The sensor readings slowly rise while they are powered, but they seem to top out eventually and this has had no consequences yet.

 ### Magnetic Door Locks, DC Relays
 #### Reliable